-In 2012, the DLCC used 21,044,250 kBTU of PACT steam, 45,606,157 kBTU of electricity, and 1,306,933 kBTU of natural gas.
-The total energy usage intensity (the total energy consumed by a building relative to its size) was 56,270 BTU/sf, a reduction of 36.4% from the 2004 baseline year.
+Energy Usage Intensity (the total energy consumed by a building relative to its size) was 64.1 kBTU/sf, a reduction of 28.3% from the 2004 baseline year.
 However, it is important to note that the energy usage profile of the building varies greatly from year to year without consideration of the efficiency of the systems.
 The variance is impacted significantly by the number and types of events held at the facility and the weather conditions.
+The increase in 2013 was due to increased steam usage which may be attributable in part to colder weather.
+The energy usage related to the SEA Office is excluded from the data in this section in order to provide a more accurate year-to-year comparison.